 - This unit describes the performance outcomes, skills and knowledge required to penetrate the skin to apply pigments in order to provide cosmetic tattoos on the face or body.

 - It requires the ability to consult with clients, design the tattoo, select pigments and equipment to tattoo lips, eyebrows, eyelids, face and breast areola.
 This is a remedial or cosmetic tattoo treatment and can be an individual service, or form part of a series of services.

 - This unit applies to beauty therapists who work in beauty salons.
 In this environment they exercise judgment in selecting tattoo designs; demonstrate maturity and confidentiality in their client interactions; and apply knowledge of skin biology and skin penetration infection control procedures.

 Design and Provide Cosmetic Tattooing Short Course

-The Design and Provide Cosmetic Tattooing short course, which includes the Maintain Infection Control Standards, costs $7,000 for course completion.
+The Design and Provide Cosmetic Tattooing short course, which includes the pre-requisite SHBBINF001 -Maintain infection control standards, costs $7,000 for course completion.
 Payments are to be made as evidenced below:

 |Payment Details||Payment Amount||Payment Due|

 |Prepaid fee to be paid in full at time of enrolment.||$1,000||Upon Enrolment|